 22. Producers for Willy Wonka and the Chocolate Factory had a hard time finding enough little people for the role of Oompa Loompas because the Nazis killed so many of them in WW2.

 23. During World War 2, Nazis rigged skewed-hanging-pictures with explosives in buildings that would be prime candidates for Allies to set up a command post from.
 When Ally officers would set up a command post, they tended to straighten the pictures, triggering these “anti-officer crooked picture bombs.”

 24. Kyoto was originally at the top of the atomic bomb target list during WW2 but was personally removed by U.S. Secretary of War Henry L. Stimson.
 He had previously been to Kyoto on his honeymoon.

-25. After World War 2 cuttings from Washington DC’s cherry trees originally a gift from Japan was sent back to Japan to restore the Tokyo collection decimated by US bombing during the war.
+25. After World War 2, cuttings from Washington DC’s cherry trees (which were originally a gift from Japan) were sent back to Japan to restore the cherry trees in Tokyo which decimated by the US bombings during the war.